Sexual Battery in Virginia

 Class Six Felony

-However, a class four misdemeanor shall be convicted on the accused junior if the consenting child is less than three years from the accused junior.
+However, a class four misdemeanor conviction shall occur if the consenting child is less than three years from the accused.

 Prostitution and solicitation are considered to fall under the same statute in Virginia and the offender will be served with a class one misdemeanor.

-Aggravated sexual battery on a minor: Regardless if force was sexually used to a child under the age of 13 and/or if the child was between the ages of 13 and 15 and force was used, then it is considered to be aggravated sexual battery on a minor.
+Aggravated carnal battery on a minor: Regardless if force was sexually used to a child under the age of 13 and/or if the child was between the ages of 13 and 15 and force was used, then it is considered to be aggravated carnal battery on a minor.
 The offender of this case could go to jail for a time of one to 20 years.

-Additionally, a class one misdemeanor will be convicted upon the offender if he/she has sexual intercourse with a child that is between the ages of 13 and 15.
-It is also considered a class one misdemeanor if the has sexual intercourse with a minor between the ages of 15 and 18.
+Additionally, a class one misdemeanor will be convicted upon the offender if he/she has carnal intercourse with a child that is between the ages of 13 and 15.
+It is also considered a class one misdemeanor if the has carnal intercourse with a minor between the ages of 15 and 18.

 If you need a Virginia Sex Crimes Defense Lawyer to help you with your Sex Crimes Defense case in Virginia, call us at 888-437-7747.
 Our Virginia Sex Crimes Defense Attorneys can help you.